-There’s practically nothing greater than a relaxing dip in the pool to beat the July heat, and the buoyancy of the water offers the additional benefit of the perfect low-impact environment for helping the elderly remain active, in spite of any mobility issues.
+There’s practically nothing greater than a relaxing dip in the pool to beat the July heat, and the buoyancy of the water offers the additional benefit of the perfect low-impact environment to conquer senior mobility issues.

 Make sure to consult with a senior’s doctor first prior to beginning or adjusting exercise levels, and then invite a senior loved one to dive right into these great water-based exercises: